adithyak2k03/JavascriptCodes/README.md

 - Launch Page - Completed

-All Codes are showcase of my practice with the concepts the help of tutorials.
+All of these projects showcase my practice with various concepts, guided by tutorials.